The Great War: Western Front

 - 20 % negative mentions

-Overall, the game's optimization has received significant criticism, with many players reporting severe performance issues such as low frame rates, stuttering, and bugs that affect gameplay.
-While some users noted improvements and stable performance on certain systems, the presence of DRM and memory leaks has been highlighted as major contributors to the game's optimization problems.
-Many players express frustration over the lack of options to adjust performance settings, leading to a generally negative perception of the game's optimization.
+Overall, the game's optimization has received significant criticism, with many players reporting severe performance issues, including low frame rates, stuttering, and bugs that affect gameplay.
+While some users noted improvements and stable performance on certain systems, the general consensus is that the game is poorly optimized, often exacerbated by DRM-related issues.
+Many reviewers expressed frustration over the lack of options to adjust performance settings, leading to a frustrating experience, especially on higher-end hardware.

 “It could use some polish, but overall it runs well and I've had zero performance issues running the game on high graphics settings with a NVIDIA 1070 and i7.”